opfesoft/sol-docs/db/world/player_levelstats.md

 ### race

 The character race.
-This field along with [class](#player_levelstats-class) defines what stats to be applied on the character.
+This field along with class defines what stats to be applied on the character.
+See [ChrRaces.dbc](../../dbc/ChrRaces.md).
-`:ChrRaces.dbc_tc2`

 ### class

 The character class.
-This field along with [race](#player_levelstats-race) defines what stats to be applied on the character.
+This field along with race defines what stats to be applied on the character.
+See [ChrClasses.dbc](../../dbc/ChrClasses.md).
 `:ChrClasses.dbc_tc2`

 ### level